 Figure 1.
 AFM images of copper films electro-deposited on Au (111) without magnetic field (a1) and in magnetic field (B = 0.1 T) (a2).
 Scans were obtained by using CSG01 probes.
 The in situ AFM investigations were performed with the NTEGRA Aura setup in the MFM configuration.
 Scans size 2 x 2 µm.

 Figure 2 shows the possibilities of STM.
 During Cu electro-deposition, the formation and destruction of a lattice with the sulfate anions and the copper adatoms can be viewed.
 Consequently, the sulfate anions are replaced by the Cu monolayer.
 The in situ STM investigations were carried out using the NTEGRA setup designed for electrochemical measurements.

-EC cell for AFM and STM experiments in controlled environment offers thermostabilization.
-Hermetic cell is optionally available.
+EC cell for AFM and STM experiments in the controlled environment offers thermostabilization.
+The hermetic cell is optionally available.

 Bipotentiostat is a computer-controlled module for performing electrochemical experiments in galvanostatic, potentiodynamic, and potentiostatic modes.

 NTEGRA AURA is a scanning probe microscope for investigating the conditions of low vacuum and controlled environment.
 The Q-factor of the cantilever in vacuum increases, thereby realizing the accuracy, reliability, and sensitivity of “probe-sample” light force measurements.
 In this case, the variation from atmospheric pressure to 102 Torr vacuum results in the ten-fold gain of Q-factor.